What is the best POS system for hospitality in 2026?

 (Image source)

-• Track key customer data, like how often they return to your restaurant, how much they spend, and which menu items they order the most
+One of the standout features of Lightspeed’s POS is its focus on the customer experience.
+For example, tracking key customer data, like how often they return to your restaurant, how much they spend, and which menu items they order the most.

 In the busy and fast-paced environment of an FSR, these features help you put the customer at the heart of your operation.